NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:(b)

 Forests are the most quickly diminishing natural resource on the planet.
-They are crushed aimlessly as they give crude material to different businesses, for example, wood industry, paper industry, sports industry, and so on
+They are crushed aimlessly as they give crude material to different businesses, for example, the wood industry, the paper industry, the sports industry, and so on

 Question:3